Self-Adhesive Vinyl Tile Floor Preparation Q&A

 Be sure to scroll down... there may be more than one question on this page!

 What can I use to fill in a hole in our bathroom floor before putting vinyl tile over it?
 The floor under the bathroom toilet got damp from condensation on the tank.
 The tile peeled up and the floor got damper.
 I have a 3 month old puppy and he got in there and dug all the damp sub-floor up and left a good sized depression.
 The toilet is firm and doesn't seem to be unsteady and I read what to do about the condensation.

 SH from Johannesburg, MI

-Back to your question about vinyl tile, for a complete repair the toilet should be removed, all rotten flooring should be completely cut out and replaced with new plywood.
+For a complete repair the toilet should be removed, all rotten flooring should be completely cut out and replaced with new plywood.
 Only then can you be sure that you will have a long lasting repair.

 But if you only have a "depression" as opposed to an actual hole, you might be able to utilize a floor "leveling compound" such as Level Best from Savogran (online at http://www.savogran.com ) to smooth the surface prior to tiling.
 The surface must be totally dry and free of dust and loose material.

 Multiple coats can be applied... first coat for most of the filling and second coat to bring the repair level with the floor.
 The first coat should not extend above the surface of the floor at all.
 Scrape off all excess leveler.
 The second coat should fill any gaps and bring the repair up the to floor level.
 If need be, you can apply a third coat if the first two don't result in a smooth-enough floor.